jonlpersson/ed-latimore/site/_posts/2020-06-15-5-lessons-from-working-at-a-homeless-shelter.md

 Well if you’re like many of the guys at the homeless shelter, you won’t be able to get a new place when they run background checks.
 Even if you could get a new place, it’s going to be extremely difficult to get a job to pay rent.
 So naturally, you’d just stay with friends or relatives until you figure it out.

 Except for these guys.
 They can’t because their friends and relatives have deserted them.
-I heard in more than a few intake interviews that friends and family deserted these guys after failed promises and multiple imprisonments.
+In more than a few intake interviews, I heard that friends and family deserted these guys after failed promises and multiple imprisonments.

 We’d like to believe that those we care for will be there for us through thick and thin, but EVERYONE has a breaking point.
 Clearly, the families of these men had reached theirs and were willing to let them live on the street.

 ## 3) The difference between minimalism and poverty

-I cut up on minimalism a lot because I believe it’s most people justifying a lack of ambition or grit.
+I often cut up on minimalism because I believe it’s most people justifying a lack of ambition or grit.

 While I’m a firm believer that everyone should be happy with what they have, “minimalists” often ​highlight​ their lack of modern convenience as a mark of superiority.
 Rather than just saying they don’t make enough or aren’t ambitious enough to earn more, they make their lifestyle of lack seem preferable.

 This is most people.
 I met two different truckers who decided that it was simply more sensible to stay in homeless encampments and shelters than it was to rent an apartment.
-These were both guys in their 50's, never married, and didn’t have kids.
+These were guys in their 50's, never married, and didn’t have kids.

 Whichever city they were in, they just found the homeless shelters and tried to get in there first for the night.
 Truckers make decent money.
 Certainly enough to not need this.
 It's not the path I would take, but I get it.

 To me, this was a true minimalist lifestyle and is something that has always stuck with me.

-## 4) Most of us are one paycheck away from disaster
+## 4) Most of us are one paycheck away from a disaster

 I witnessed some tragic scenes at the homeless shelter.
-I saw more than one guy come in there who got laid off just a few weeks earlier.
+I saw more than one guy who got laid off just a few weeks earlier.
 He couldn’t make the rent, had no savings, and so they evicted him.
 [Reality is both fair and cruel.](/life-isnt-fair/)

 This is one of those experiences that is far better to learn vicariously.
 You don’t need to learn EVERYTHING the hard way.
 You won’t survive long enough to reap the benefits of the lessons if you do.